Easy Steps to a Zero Waste Kitchen

 3. Choose Zero Waste Dish Soap

 In addition to DIY cleaning products, don’t forget about getting zero waste dish soap.
-You have two excellent options.
+You have a variety of excellent options.

 If you prefer liquid dish soap, you’ll absolutely love these dish soap concentrates.
 This all-natural, bio-based concentrated dish soap comes in a biodegradable pod.
 Simply add the concentrated soap to a soap dispenser containing 12.7 ounces of water and you’re ready to clean!

 If you like solid bars of dish soap, you can go with this plastic-free dish soap bar.
 You can also find vegan dish soap bars.
 To use a solid bar of dish soap, just rub a wooden pot brush or walnut shell scour pad on top and you’ll have enough suds to start cleaning.

 If there’s one tip on how to have a zero waste kitchen that you immediately start working on, please make it this one.
 I absolutely cannot stress enough the dangers of plastic food storage containers.

 It started when scientists discovered a link between BPA exposure and reproductive issues, Type 2 diabetes, blunted immune function, cardiovascular disease, obesity, and altered behavior in children.
 They were successful in getting the chemical banned from plastic products.

 Companies then started to use BPS in place of BPA.
 However, new studies are starting to suggest that BPS has the same chemicals that function similarly to BPA.